 3. Please note applicants must be employed by a university which is part of the Missions plan.
-For a full list of eligibility criteria, please see page 8
+For a full list of eligibility criteria, please see page 9

-- 4. The Programme will cover all living expenses and travel costs, as well as tuition and bench fees. - 5.
-Students will need to begin their study by latest December 31, 2017. - 6.
-Research will need to focus on one of the following areas: - a.
+- 4. The Newton-Mosharafa PhD Scholarship will cover all living expenses and travel costs, as well as tuition and bench fees. - 5.
+Students will need to begin their study by latest December 31, 2018. - 6.
+Research will need to focus on one of the following areas (further details on page 4): - a.
 Sustainable Water Management; - b.
 Renewable Energy; - c.
 Sustainable Food Production; - d.
-Archaeology and Cultural Heritage; - e.
-Affordable and Inclusive Healthcare - Egyptians wishing to apply for full PhD scholarships or one year PhD placements may apply on Cultural Affairs and Mission Sector official website (Check here) - 8.
-The deadline for applications for both of these schemes is 2:00 pm Cairo time on 28 October, 2016.
-Interviews will be held in January 2017 and decisions will be announced by the February 2017.
+Affordable and Inclusive Healthcare - 7.
+Egyptians wishing to apply for full PhD scholarships or one year PhD placements may apply on the British Council website (http://newtonmosharafa.untapcompete.com/) - 8.
+The deadline for applications is extended for both of these schemes to 4:00 pm Cairo time on (29th October 2017).
+Interviews will be held in

+November - December 2017 and decisions will be announced by the Spring 2018.

-- Applicants have to submit all the required documents before the deadline of 28th October.
-Applicants must submit scanned documents online with the application, and original hardcopy documents can be delivered from Sunday-Thursday from 9:00am until 3:00pm to Mr Ayman - room 37 at Mogamaa Tahrir 7th floor (Mission sector office) Full list of required documents can be found in Appendix 1 of this document (page 10). - 10.
-A full list of eligibility criteria can be found in Appendix 1 of this document (page 8).
+- 9. Applicants have to submit all the required documents before the extended deadline of 29th October otherwise your application will be ruled ineligible.
+Applicants must submit scanned documents online with the application, and original hardcopy documents can be delivered from Sunday-Thursday from 9:00am until 3:00pm to Nesma Hosny and Breyhan Shafai British Council, 192 El Nil Street, Agouza, Cairo (British Council Headquarters) Full list of required documents can be found in Appendix 1 of this document (page 9 10). - 10.
+Please note that the deadline for submission of the IELTS Certificate and the university offer letter is now extended until the date of the interview, we aim to start interviews the week beginning 19th November (this is subject to change).
+We recommend you aim to have your papers ready from 19th November onwards - 11.
+A full list of eligibility criteria can be found in Appendix 1 of this document (page 9 10).